brodeau/aerobulk/README.md

 The focus in AeroBulk is readability, efficiency, and portability towards modern ocean & atmosphere GCMs (Fortran 90, set of modules and a library).

-&nbsp;

-*Example of a set of figures generated with one of AeroBulk diagnostic Python scripts:*
+**Example of a set of figures generated with one of AeroBulk diagnostic Python scripts:**

 <!-- ![Aerobulk Approach](https://github.com/brodeau/aerobulk/blob/master/doc/figs/Comparaison_Psi.svg) -->